4 Easy Lifestyle Changes To Reduce Your Carbon Footprint

 Eat local, Eat fresh

 • Pick foods that are native to the region.
-Typically growing non-native foods requires a greenhouse /hot house and fertilizers, thus adding on to its carbon footprint.
+Typically, growing non-native foods requires a greenhouse/hot house and fertilizers, thus adding to its carbon footprint.

 Laptop vs Desktop